cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 2. through relay, randomly request a chainPeer for the future receipt state root candidate according to CBC (correct by construction);

 graphRelaySync( Relay, peerID, chainID, null, selector(field:=contractAMTRoot));
-// when CID is NULL,  - 0 means the relay will request ChainIDContractReceiptStateRoot from the peer via tcp
+// when CID is NULL,  - 0 means the relay will request ChainIDContractResultStateRoot from the peer via tcp

 3. traverse history contract and states until mutable range.

-stateroot = ChainContractReceiptStateRoot
+stateroot = ChainContractResultStateRoot
 (*)
 graphsyncAMT(contractAMTroot)
 contractJson = amt_get(contractAMTroot )
-stateroot= contractJSON/SafetyContractReceiptStateRoot // recursive getting previous stateRoot to move into history graphsyncHAMT(SafetyContractReceiptStateRoot) contractAMTroot = hamt_get(stateroot, contractAMTRoot)
+stateroot= contractJSON/SafetyContractResultStateRoot // recursive getting previous stateRoot to move into history graphsyncHAMT(SafetyContractResultStateRoot) contractAMTroot = hamt_get(stateroot, contractAMTRoot)
 goto (*) until the mutable range; // goto step (2);

 when connection timeout or hit any error, go to step(1)

-4. accounting the new voting, update the CBC safety root: levelDB_update(SafetyContractReceiptStateRoot, voted SAFETY),
+4. accounting the new voting, update the CBC safety root: levelDB_update(SafetyContractResultStateRoot, voted SAFETY),
 ```
-5. build a future contractReceiptState; use B2 - step 5.
+5. build a future contractResultState; use B2 - step 5.
 6. then go to step (1).